Everything You Need to Know About Clearomizers and Tanks

 Remember to turn off or lock the battery when you aren’t using it.
 This will prevent accidental activation, which can lead to burning out of the heating element.

 When filling your clearomizer, be careful not to get any liquid in the center hole.
 This is where the heating element sits and it can flood if liquid gets into it, thus preventing the clearomizer from heating correctly.
 This may also lead to a mouth full of liquid – something nobody wants.

 While puffing on an e-cig, it is better to take a long, slow drag rather than fast, intense drags like you would from an analog cigarette.

-Darker liquids, such as coffee and chocolate, are heavier and can cause your clearomizer to burn out faster.
+Darker liquids, such as coffee and chocolate, are heavier and can cause your coil to burn out faster.

 Don't Crack Up

 Be aware that citrus and cinnamon flavored liquids can cause cracking to the polycarbonate (plastic) that some clearomizers are made with.
-Use these flavors with glass clearomizers.
+Use these flavors with glass clearomizers/tanks.